prokopsimek/google-calendar-description-prefiller/README.md

 ## Installation

-1. Go to the [Google Chrome Store]
+1. Go to the <a href="https://chrome.google.com/webstore/detail/google-calendar-descripti/coojcmcomfnjnpeejpnojnokdjackihp/" target="_blank">Google Web Store</a>
 2. Click "Add to Chrome"

 ## Configuration